-The Act was formulated together by UK Prime Minister Clement Attlee and the Governor General of India Lord Mountbatten after the representatives of the Indian National Congress, the Muslim League, and the Sikh community gave their consent to the Act.
-This act came to be known as 3 June Plan or Mountbatten Plan.
+The Act was formulated together by UK Prime Minister Clement Attlee and the Governor-General of India Lord Mountbatten after the representatives of the Indian National Congress, the Muslim League, and the Sikh community gave their consent to the Act.
+This act came to be known as the 3 June Plan or Mountbatten Plan.

 On February 20, 1947, Clement Attlee, the then Prime Minister of the UK, made an announcement that British India would be granted full self-government rights by June 1948.
 He also stated that as soon as the date of the final transfer is confirmed, the future of the princely states will be decided.